Design Like a Pro | Part 3: Securely Launching HMI / SCADA Projects

 When you start rolling your project out, make sure you have a complete backup of your project, and a solid backup plan.
 Backing up your project regularly ensures that you don’t lose any of your work.
 Remember that you should never save the backup in the same place as the original.
 Using an external hard drive or cloud storage are both good options.
 Make sure the location you choose is secure, reliable and regularly maintained.

-If the project is designed to be a functional tool, then it is essential to get feedback from those who use it.
+If the project is designed to be a functional tool, then it is essential to look at SCADA and HMI examples for inspiration, design your screens, and then get feedback from those who use it.
 After the project has been live for a short period of time it’s critical to follow up on its effectiveness by talking to the end-users.
 Ask them what they like, what problems they have encountered, and how it can be improved so it is more useful to them.

 Use their feedback to determine what follow-up project work you should do.
 The best projects are the ones that grow in proportion to and direction of their end-users’ needs.
 Don’t think of your project as a stagnant thing that is set in stone, but rather as a living and growing solution to ever-changing challenges.
 One of the biggest advantages of developing your own HMI / SCADA project is that it can be changed; this makes it infinitely more useful and adaptable to just about any situation.
 Don’t look at doing follow-up work on your project as a failure; it’s actually a step in the right direction because you are getting that much closer to achieving the results the project was designed for in the first place.